rali-udem/jsRealB/demos/Weather/README.md

         "evening":{"tonight":(16,30),"tomorrow":(30,42),"tomorrow_night":(42,54)},
     }

-For example, for the `tomorrow` period of an `evening` bulletin, only terms that have an ending time greater or equal than 30 and a starting time less than 42 are returned.
+For example, in an `evening` bulletin, for the `tomorrow` period only terms that have an ending time greater or equal than 30 and a starting time less than 42 are returned.
 If a given information is not found or if not values intersect the given range, `None` is returned.

 For the tomorrow period of the above bulletin, these terms can be visualized as follows: